po1sigala/live/01-Class-Content/02-Advanced-CSS-dev/01-Activities/27-Evr_Git-Pull-Conflict/README.md

   All of this content added to the README file has been added from my remote GitHub repository.
   ```

-* Notice how the text content is slightly different from what we added locally through VSCode?
+* Notice how the text content is slightly different from what we added locally through VS Code?
 This will help us differentiate which content came from where when we see our eventual merge conflict.

 * Let's commit this change to our GitHub repository, move a bit lower down the page and leave a commit title such as `Updated README.md on GitHub` and press the "Commit Changes" button.
 The page should look like this image before pressing the button: